pydelhi/talks/guidelines/reviewing.md

 # PyDelhi reviewers: proposal review guidelines

 These guidelines set out how we, as reviewers at PyDelhi, approach evaluating talk proposals, from acknowledgement through to scheduling.
 Like our guidelines for speakers, these are high-level suggestions, not hard and fast rules.
 Our approach may differ on a case-by-case basis, and good judgment is always welcome.
-The goal is to ensure that every speaker receives a fair, thoughtful, and timely review, and that our meetup editions remainss engaging, varied, and accessible.
+The goal is to ensure that every speaker receives a fair, thoughtful, and timely review, and that our meetup editions remain engaging, varied, and accessible.

 This document is best read alongside our [guidelines for speakers](speaking.md) and [accessibility guidelines](accessibility.md), which together describe what we look for in a strong proposal and what we ask of our speakers.